Skip to content

 Is it better to see more countries or fewer places deeply?

 Fewer places deeply.
-Most first-time visitors enjoy Europe more when the pace is realistic.
+Most first-time visitors enjoy Europe more when the pace is realistic and the transport logic is simple.
+A route that leaves energy for meals, evenings, and neighborhoods almost always beats a passport-stamp strategy.

 Should I use rail passes?